RiceNFields/ricenfields.github.io/_posts/2024-04-20-tlsf-allocator.md

 }
 ```

+### Good-fit
+Since we are rounding up the size to the next subbin during free block lookup, TLSF will try to return the smallest chunk of memory big enough to hold the requested block.
+This makes the algorithm almost best-fit but not exactly best-fit, also called good-fit.

+### Wrap-Up
 And that's it, everything from here on would involve managing the freelist that are associated with our subbins.
 Since the operations for searching, inserting and removing are now O(1) with the help of our fast bitset lookup, the resulting allocation or free operation is also O(1).
 This kind of binning algorithm has multiple use cases, with optimizing memory allocation being one of them.

 #### Complete Example